Saturday, January 12, 2008

 1/2 cup white vinegar

 Peel and cut your daikon into 1-inch chunks.
 Wash thoroughly.
-In a big bowl evenly mix 2 tblsp of salt all over the daikon.
+In a big bowl, evenly mix 2 tblsp of salt all over the daikon.
 Then fill up the bowl with water until the daikon is covered.
 Put a plate over the daikon and something heavy to weigh it down.
 I use my mortar.
 Leave overnight at room temperature.

 The next day, drain the brined daikon into a colander and rinse.
 With your hands, squeeze out excess moisture.

-Now it's time to make your seasoning mixture for the spicy version.
+Now, it's time to make your seasoning mixture for the spicy version.
 Take a knob of ginger and a few garlic cloves and mince it in the food processor.
-Dump it into a big bowl and add a few tsps or so of shrimp paste, a tblsp or more of Korean chili flakes and paste (Actually, I use a whole lot more, but my spicy level is pretty high.), and 2 tsp sugar.
+Dump it into a big bowl and add a few tsps or so of shrimp paste, a tblsp or more of Korean chili paste (Actually, I use a whole lot more, but my spicy level is pretty high.), and 2 tsp sugar.
 It must be the bright red Korean chili flakes and/or paste.
-Other chilis won't taste the same.
+Other chilies won't taste the same.
 To me, Korean gochujang has a slight sweetness and isn't as spicy.
 Mix thoroughly and taste.
 Make adjustments if necessary.

 Add any scallions or greens, then the drained daikon.
 Use gloves if you don't want your hands to get smelly.
 Mix thoroughly.
 Then pack the kimchee into jars about 75% full.
 You don't want to fill it to the brim as the kimchee will actually bubble as it ferments and may pop the top if it's too full.
 But do pack the kimchee into the jar tightly so that it can ferment better.

 Ggakdugi kimchee (Korean Pickled Daikon Radish) 2